What is Classical Swine Fever? (CSF)

 This is an easily transmitted disease that has a high fatality rate amongst hogs or pigs.
 CSFV causes infected swine to develop a fever, excessive bleeding, lethargy, diarrhea that is yellow in color, retching, and purplish-colored skin discoloration of areas such as the ears, legs, and lower stomach.

-In most cases, the virus is transmitted through oral path, by ingesting contaminated food (uncooked or undercooked garbage of meat).
+In most cases, the CSF virus is transmitted through an oral path, by ingesting contaminated food (uncooked or undercooked meat).
 It can also be transmitted by direct contact with infected swine, or infected objects, surroundings (fomites).
 In gravid sows, the virus can infect the piglets through the placenta.
 It can also be spread through semen during copulation. rarely, it happens that the virus is spread by aerosol in close confinement or by vectors.

-The virus can be found in blood, mucus, urine, feces, and nasal discharge.
-Primarily, it is replicated in the tonsils.
-Secondly, in the endothelial cells, lymphatic organs and bone marrow.
-Because of this, hemorrhagic lesions occur, leucopenia, thrombocytopenia.
+The virus can be found in the blood, mucus, urine, feces, and nasal discharges of a once healthy pig.
+It is mainly replicated in the tonsil region, followed by the endothelial cells, lymphatic organs, and then the bone marrow.

 In subacute and chronic cases, the pigs are infected by mildly virulent strains of the virus.
-In this case, the disease can last for few weeks or months.
+In this case, the disease can last for a few weeks or even months.
 It can affect only some of the animals, showing clinical symptoms.
-The others may not show any symptoms, however they will spread the disease.
+The others may not show any symptoms; however, they will spread the disease nonetheless.
 In piglets, the virus causes slower growth.
-Also, chronic diarrhea, dermatitis, purpura, then again mortality after few weeks/months.

-In gravid sows, there can be abortions, early embryonic death, stillborns, piglets born alive and then they grow slowly and die after few weeks.
+In gravid sows, there can be abortions, early embryonic death, stillborns, piglets born alive and then they grow slowly and die after a short few weeks.